firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-22-radio-static.md

 You don’t know that I am a ghost, so you sit at my bedside and cup my hand like a seashell in your palm.

-Maybe if you had a Ouija board I could send you the spirit version of a text message:
+Maybe, if you had a Ouija board, I could send you the spirit version of a text message:

 G-O  H-O-M-E.